Lane County, Oregon

 Deer Fence Height Guide

-Based on Oregon Dept. of Fish & Wildlife recommendations for black-tailed deer
+Source: Oregon Dept. of Fish & Wildlife, black-tailed deer management guidelines

 FAQ